emir7/SmartNewsReaderDiploma/MultilevelModelingAnalysis.md

 </ul>

-To pomeni, da do enačb premic, ki napovedujejo oceno uporabnika pridemo na sledeč način:
+To pomeni, da so enačbe premic, ki napovedujejo oceno uporabnika pridobljene na sledeč način:

 <ul>